yeonsoochung/olist/README.md

 ![image](https://github.com/yeonsoochung/olist/assets/90481059/cbe92eb0-bae7-4807-90a7-d27b72b2cf29)

 - How do the total revenues generated from all customer cities compare?
 What are their temporal trends in terms of total revenue and top products’ revenues?
-- Which customer states/cities generate the most revenue?
+- Which customer states/cities generated the most revenue?
 - In Page 1, I decided to have a visual of the most profitable sellers; here, I have a visual of the most profitable customer cities.
-I thought that seller cities would not be as informative in Page 1; likewise, I did not think that the most profitable customers (of which there are over 94,000) would be as informative as aggregating revenue by their cities.
+I thought that seller cities would not be as informative in Page 1; likewise, I did not think that the most profitable customers (there are over 94,000 unique customers) would be as informative as aggregating revenue by their cities.
 - What are the temporal trends in revenue from the most profitable product categories for different customer cities?
   - This data can guide advertising and marketing decisions by city.
 For example, clicking on the city of Sao Paulo in the bar plot for top 5 customer cities (or any state or city from the matrix) updates the products revenue line chart.
-At the latest date, we can see that health & beauty products are most profitable, so I would recommend Olist to release ads in Sao Paulo featuring health & beauty products along with bed/bath/table and sports products.
+At the most recent month, we can see that health & beauty products are most profitable, so I would recommend Olist to release ads in Sao Paulo featuring health & beauty products along with bed/bath/table and sports products.
 This can be done for other cities; and control-clicking multiple customer cities will plot multiple trends.
 - Among the customer states or cities that have low revenue, are there any with a high enough population such that they should be targeted with ads and marketing campaigns?

 ### Page 3: Reviews